Reading Food Labels—the hidden pitfalls

 When food is ‘Manufactured/Made in the Same Facility’, what does this really mean?
 Does the manufacturer have two different lines in the same room?
 Two different lines in two different, but adjacent rooms?
 Two different lines in different physical locations separated by some distance?
 The risk levels are different, but the disclosure is identical.
 And where do the employee lunchroom and break room vending machines fit into the mix?
 Are employees allowed to bring allergen-containing products into the manufacturing facility to personally consume?
 Are PBJ sandwiches lurking in employee lunchboxes?
 What control measures are in place to prevent those allergens from coming into contact with the manufactured products?
 The only way you can evaluate the risk is by calling the manufacturer and getting the facts.

 When food is ‘Manufactured/Made on the Same Equipment’ what does this tell you?
 How is the equipment cleaned between production runs?
 According to Gendel, proteins are ‘sticky’, difficult to remove from food contact surfaces, especially if the protein has been heated.
 Is equipment cleaned between runs using a water rinse?
 A sanitation cleaning?
 Or, a full allergen cleaning?
 Again, the contamination risk levels vary by cleaning method, but the disclosure is identical.
-The only way you can evaluate the risk is by calling the manufacturer in search of answers.
+According to Gendel, the only way you can evaluate the risk is by calling the manufacturer in search of answers.

 FALCPA also does not regulate the ‘May Contain’ statement, though the statement must be truthful and not misleading.
 The ‘May Contain’ statement is inherently ambiguous and is dependent upon companies’ food safety and allergen control process and procedures.
-In research completed by Malyukova, Gendel and Luccioli in 2013-2014, 47% of food recalls were caused by undeclared allergens.

 As an ‘at risk’ food allergic consumer, you can’t really know what food labels are telling you about the risk of consuming a product.
 The only way you’ll know what is going on at a manufacturer’s production facility is by calling the manufacturer and asking questions.